Uniswap/v4-core/README.md

 ## License

-The primary license for Uniswap V4 Core is the Business Source License 1.1 (`BUSL-1.1`), see [LICENSE](https://github.com/Uniswap/v4-core/blob/main/LICENSE).
+The primary license for Uniswap V4 Core is the GNU Affero General Public License v3.0 (`AGPL-3.0`), see [LICENSE](./LICENSE).
 Minus the following exceptions:

 - [Interfaces](./contracts/interfaces) have a General Public License
 - Some [libraries](./contracts/libraries) and [types](./contracts/types/) have a General Public License